 If you are a new to Watch Hill and haven’t been to a GFP marina, we are happy to assist you should your boat trip the breaker.
 We provide some tips below.

-We spent hours with most boats that had issues and often isolated the problem (we’ll continue to assist).
-Most of the boats that had problems early on found the problem and now enjoy long visits to Watch Hill.
-This is good news for everyone because boats with GFI problems are a safety risk and corrode zincs and metals.
-If you have a GFI issue with your vessel best practice is to have an ABYC Electrician troubleshoot your electrical system (click here for the ABYC Directory to find a local technician ).
+The first couple of years, we spent countless hours with boaters that had issues and we usually isolated the problem (we’ll continue to assist).
+Most of the boats that had problems early on found the problem and now enjoy long visits to Watch Hill without issue.
+This is good news for everyone because boats with GFP problems are a safety risk and their zincs and metals corrode.
+If you have a GFP issue with your vessel the best practice is to have an ABYC Electrician troubleshoot your electrical system (click here for the ABYC Directory to find a local technician ).